 How does a business start accepting pre-authorized debits?

-Allison uses pre-authorized debit for her accounting firm
+Allison uses pre-authorized debits for her accounting firm.

 First, a business needs to do one of the following: